realAbitbol/twitch_colorchanger/README.md

 The bot can automatically generate tokens for you!
 Just provide your `client_id` and `client_secret` in the config file, and the bot will handle the rest:

-1. Create your config file with just client credentials:
+1. Create your config file with just client credentials, the channel you want to monitor and if your user is prime/turbo or not:

 ```json
 {